rapid7/convection-docs/guides/getting-started.md

 Creating a public subnet is exactly the same as creating a private subnet.
 Use the `ec2_subnet` method to create an [AWS::EC2::Subnet][cf-subnet] resource and give it a CIDR block of 10.10.11.0/24.
-Here's the Convection code to do that.
+Insert the following convection code into your vpc.rb template to accomplish this.

 ```ruby
 ec2_subnet 'PublicSubnet' do